How do I attend the Tennessee Law Enforcement Training Academy (TLETA)?

 the address where you want the transcript mailed

 The Tennessee Peace Officer Standards and Training (POST) Commission certifies all local law enforcement officers in Tennessee.
 The POST Commission will not certify out of state or previously certified officers prior to their employment with a Tennessee department.
-However, if an individual’s training meets the minimum curriculum and course hour requirements of this state, it may be held to be acceptable here.
-All other pre-employment conditions would have to be met (physical, psychological, background investigation, etc.) If all requirements are met, the POST Commission would be asked by the employing agency for permission for an out of state or formerly certified officer to be certified in Tennessee.
+If all requirements are met, the POST Commission would be asked by the employing agency for permission for an out of state or formerly certified officer to be certified in Tennessee.
+If approved, the officer would attend a three (3) week transition school at the Tennessee Law Enforcement Training Academy (TLETA) or a POST-approved lateral school for those departments that have their own academies.
 The officer cannot have been convicted or have plead guilty to or entered a plea of nolo contendere to any felony charge or to any violation of any federal or state laws or city ordinances relating to force, violence, theft, dishonesty, gambling, liquor and other alcoholic beverages or any controlled substance that fall under the Tennessee Drug Control Act of 1989.

 What if I was a previously certified TN officer but have had a break in service?